KarelKubat/goto-meet/README.md

 - Any link in the event's title or description that points to a "known" video service (see `item/item.go` in the sources).

-Currently the limitation is that notifications currently only work on MacOSX, because they use the `osascript` utility to render popups.
+Currently the limitation is that notifications only work on MacOSX, because they use the `osascript` utility to render popups.

 **Questions / remarks?
 You can find me on karel@kubat.nl.**